 - 1.5 cup raw crushed pecans

-- Line a square dish (preferably 7×7 inches) with parchment paper.
+- Line a square dish (preferably 7×7 or 8×8 inches) with parchment paper.

 - Create the base layer by adding rolled oats, pecans, almond flour, cinnamon, and salt to a food processor.
 Pulse several times until a crumbled mixture is formed.
 Add pitted medjool dates, water, and maple syrup.
 Process/pulse until a sticky mixture is formed.
 It should be sticky enough to pick up and pinch together with your hands.